 LENALIDOMIDE - ORAL

 WARNING: Lenalidomide is a drug that is very similar to thalidomide, which is known to cause severe birth defects or death in unborn babies.
 If lenalidomide is taken during pregnancy, it may also cause severe birth defects or death in unborn babies.
 Therefore, this drug must never be used during pregnancy nor by women who could become pregnant while using this drug.
-Pregnancy must be ruled out before starting lenalidomide.
 Women must have two negative pregnancy tests before starting lenalidomide, the first 10-14 days before the first dose and the second within 24 hours before the first dose.
-Women must work with their doctors to check for and prevent pregnancy while using this medication.
-(See also Notes section.)
+Women must also continue to have pregnancy tests regularly during treatment (see also Notes section).

-For patients to receive this medication, all doctors, pharmacists, and patients must agree to, understand, and carefully follow the requirements of the Revlimid Education and Prescribing Safety Program, also known as the RevAssist program, developed by the U.S. Food and Drug Administration.
+To receive this medication, all doctors, pharmacists, and patients must understand, agree to, and carefully follow the requirements of the Revlimid REMS Program (formerly known as the RevAssist program) developed by the U.S. Food and Drug Administration.
+These requirements apply in the United States.
+If you live in Canada or any other country, consult your doctor and pharmacist for your country's regulations.

-If the patient taking lenalidomide is between the ages 12-18, then a parent or legal guardian must also read the educational material and agree to carefully follow the requirements of the RevAssist program.
+If lenalidomide is used in a child between ages 12 to 18 years, a parent or legal guardian must also read the educational material and agree to carefully follow the requirements of the Revlimid REMS program.

 Lenalidomide can cause serious (sometimes fatal) blood clots in veins and lungs.
-Seek immediate medical attention if you develop the following symptoms: calf pain/swelling, chest pain, trouble breathing.
+Get medical help right away if you develop the following symptoms: calf pain/swelling/warmth, chest pain, trouble breathing.

 USES: This medication is used to treat anemia in patients with certain blood/bone marrow disorders (myelodysplastic syndromes-MDS).
-These patients do not have enough properly working red blood cells.
-They often require blood transfusions to reverse their anemia.
-Lenalidomide may decrease the need for treatment with blood transfusions.
-This medication may also be used to treat a certain type of cancer (multiple myeloma).
+These patients do not have enough properly working red blood cells and often require blood transfusions to reverse their anemia.
+Lenalidomide may lessen the need for blood transfusions.
+This medication may also be used to treat certain cancers (multiple myeloma, mantle cell lymphoma-MCL).

 Lenalidomide is a type of drug known as an immunomodulator.
 It is believed to work by decreasing the immune system's response, thereby lowering the number of working red blood cells that are destroyed naturally by the body.

-HOW TO USE: This medication must be used only within the RevAssist guidelines in order to avoid any possible exposure of an unborn baby to the drug.
+HOW TO USE: This medication must be used only within the Revlimid REMS guidelines in order to avoid possible exposure of an unborn baby to the drug.
 Consult your doctor or pharmacist.

-Read the Medication Guide provided by your pharmacist before you start using lenalidomide and each time you get a refill.
-If you have any questions, consult your doctor or pharmacist.
+Read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start taking lenalidomide and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.

 Before starting therapy, women of childbearing age should have two negative pregnancy tests before taking the drug.
 (See Warning section.)